shamansir/rpd/README.md

 * [`rpd-core-anm-html.min.js`][core-anm-html-src] : Core & Animatron Toolkits, HTML Renderer
 * _(more to come)_

-If your choise of renderer is HTML, get a corresponding CSS file:
+If your choice of renderer is HTML, get a corresponding CSS file:

 * [`rpd-core.css`][core-style] : for Core Toolkit
 * [`rpd-core-pd.css`][core-pd-style] : for Core & PD Toolkit